TRY NEW VERSION

 5. Click the link with the application name to run it.

-In case the example and Document Server are installed on different computers, make sure that your server with the example installed has access to the Document Server with the address which you specify instead of documentserver in the configuration files.
-Make sure that the Document Server in its turn has access to the server with the example installed with the address which you specify instead of example.com in the configuration files.
+In case the example and ONLYOFFICE Docs are installed on different computers, make sure that your server with the example installed has access to the ONLYOFFICE Docs with the address which you specify instead of documentserver in the configuration files.
+Make sure that the ONLYOFFICE Docs in its turn has access to the server with the example installed with the address which you specify instead of example.com in the configuration files.

 If you integrated the editors successfully the result should look like the demo preview on our site.

-See the detailed guide to learn how to install Document Server for Linux.
+See the detailed guide to learn how to install ONLYOFFICE Docs for Linux.

 1. Install Java following the instructions here.